ManicodeSecurity/Defending-DevOps/008-K8S-Cluster-Secrets/README.md

 kubectl delete -f vault -f secrets -f api -f mysql
 ```

+## Discussion Question
-## Discussion Question: What secrets management systems are you using in-house?
+What secrets management systems are you using in-house?
 How could they better plug into DevOps pipelines?